WouterVrielink/recruitment_strategies_ABM/README.md

 The /Code folder also includes some iPython notebooks that explain the code and show how to perform analysis methods on the data that is generated:
-- **/Code/examples.ipynb**: notebook that shows how to use the model, view the model, and create plots.
+- **/Code/examples.ipynb**: shows how to use the model, view the model, and create plots.
+- **/Code/growing_population.ipynb**: shows how to increase the number of ants while the model is running.
 - **/Code/lda.ipynb**: shows how to perform LDA.
 - **/Code/ofat.ipynb**: shows how to perform One Factor At a Time (OFAT) analysis.
 - **/Code/sobol.ipynb**: shows how to perform a Sobol sensitivity analysis.